UGM’s Response to Cases of COVID-19

 - Having our Cornerstone Drop-in Centre open for a few hours in the afternoons with social distancing measures so our guests have a place to rest and connect during the day

-We plan to rely on health recommendations moving forward and advise anyone with questions to contact Vancouver Coastal Health or other public health officials for all COVID-19 information.
+We will rely on health recommendations moving forward and advise anyone with questions to contact your local health authority for all COVID-19 information.